 - encryption algorithm (like AES256-GCM or ChaCha20)

 - integrity algorithm (like SHA-384 or Poly1305)

-ECDHE-ECDSA-AES256-GCM-SHA384.
-However, TLS 1.2 comes with many legacy algorithms which are considered weak or insecure, nowadays.
-This not only requires you to simply enable TLS but also to disable older TLS versions and weak cipher suites.
+Two examples are “ECDHE-ECDSA-CHACHA20-POLY1305” and “ECDHE-ECDSA-AES256-GCM-SHA384”.
+However, TLS 1.2 comes with many legacy cipher suites that are considered weak or insecure nowadays.
+As a server admin, you need to enable TLS, and you must also disable weak cipher suites.